yangshun/delete-github-forks/README.md

 # Delete GitHub Forks

-Delete your forked GitHub repositories easily in two steps.
+Delete your forked GitHub repositories easily in two steps (takes less than 5 minutes).

-**Note:** Node 8+ is required because some new language features are used.

-## Motivations
+## Motivation

 Deleting GitHub repositories via the GitHub interface is a hassle; you have to enter your password followed by the name of the repository.
 This is not scalable if you contribute to open source a fair bit and have many forked repositories that you may not necessarily want to keep.

-Using this script, you can fetch a list of your GitHub repositories and delete the unwanted repositories in one go.
+Using these scripts, you can fetch a list of your GitHub repositories and delete all the unwanted repositories in one go.

 ## Getting Started